1964 Winter Olympics: Games highlights

-Table of medals
+Medals

 Fourteen of the thirty-six nations which participated in these Games won at least one medal, as detailed in the table below.
-Already first in 1956 and 1960, Soviet Union came far ahead of this table with twenty-five medals: eleven gold, eight silver and six bronze, a new record for both gold and total medals won at a single Wainter Olympics.
+Already first in 1956 and 1960, the Soviet Union came far ahead of this table with twenty-five medals: eleven gold, eight silver and six bronze, a new record for both gold and total medals won at a single Winter Olympics.
 The host country, ninth four years earlier, was second with twelve medals, including seven in alpine skiing.
 Norway, fourth in 1964, came third with fifteen medals.

-Most Decorated Athletes
+Most decorated athletes

 The Soviets also dominated the ranking of the most medal-winning athletes as the speed skater Lidia Skoblikova and cross-country skier Klavdiya Boyarskikh came first and second.

 Medal count

 These are the top ten nations that won medals at these Games:

 Podium sweeps

 Venues

 Several sports venues were built especially for the Games.
 New slopes for alpine skiing were developed near the village of Axamer Lizum, about twenty kilometers from Innsbruck.
 There is a bobsleigh and luge track in Igls, seven kilometers south of Innsbruck.
 The runway, 1506 meters long, had 14 curves and a drop of 138 meters.
 For the first time at the Games, the bobsleigh track used artificial ice.
 The Olympiaeisstadion, an eleven thousand-seat ice rink completed in 1963 and located in the center of Innsbruck, hosted the competitions of figure skating and most games of ice hockey.
 The other hockey matches were played at the Messehalle.
 The speed skating ring, made of artificial ice, was installed outside the Olympiaeisstadion.

 The ski jumping events were held on the Toni-Seelos-Olympiaschanze (normal hill) at Seefeld in Tirol and the Bergisel Ski Jump (big jump) in Innsbruck.
 The Bergisel ski jump, built in wood in 1920, was replaced by a concrete ski jump.
 The cross-country skiing and biathlon tracks were located in Seefeld, like the small hill.
 The opening ceremony was celebrated at the foot of the Bergisel ski jump while the closing ceremony took place at the Olympiaeisstadion.
 An Olympic Village consisting of eight eleven-storey buildings was built outside the city.